Samuel-Benso/writetech-accelerator-portfolio-samuel/blog/blog-posts/blog-post-ranking.md

 ## Start with Keyword Research

 Before writing, you need to know what people are searching for.
 This is where **keywords** come in.

-* **What it means:** Keywords are the exact words people type on Google when searching for something.
+Keywords are the exact words people type on Google when searching for something.
-* **Example:** If you write about “Docusaurus sidebars,” people may search for “how to add sidebar in Docusaurus” or “Docusaurus config file example.”
+If you write about “Docusaurus sidebars,” people may search for “how to add sidebar in Docusaurus” or “Docusaurus config file example.”

 **How to do it:**